-- 6.4 Each field player's number must: - a appear in distinctive filled (not outlined) figure(s); - b be not less than 16 cm and not more than 20 cm in height on the back of the player's shirt; - c be not less than 7 cm and not more than 9 cm in height on the front of the player's shorts/skirt/skorts at thigh level. - 6.5 Each goalkeeper's number must: - a appear in distinctive filled (not outlined) figure(s); - b be not less than 16 cm and not more than 20 cm in height on the back of the goalkeeper's shirt; - be not less than 7 cm and not more than 20 cm in height on the front of the goalkeeper's shirt. - 6.6 The display of the name of the player is compulsory in an FIH Global Event, ie World Cup, Indoor World Cup, World League (Rounds 3 and 4 only), Champions Trophy, Champions Challenge 1, Champions Challenge 2, and Junior World Cup.
+- 6.6 The display of the name of the player is compulsory in an FIH Global Event, ie World Cup, Indoor World Cup, World League (Rounds 3 and 4 only), Champions Trophy, Champions Challenge 1, Champions Challenge 2, and Junior World Cup.
 Each player's name must: - a appear on the back of their shirt (except if they are taking part at that time as a field player with goalkeeping privileges); - b be in distinctive filled (not outlined) letters not less than 6 cm and not more than 10 cm in height; - c be positioned above the player's number so that the number remains clearly visible. - 6.7 Each team involved in a match must have available with it two spare sets of players clothing without number plus suitable material for numbering in an emergency such as replacement of blood-stained clothing. - 6.8 All players must be uniformly and neatly dressed at all times during a match. - 6.9 Field players must: - a wear shin guards inside the socks and below the knee at all times during a match; - b wear any body protection (including leg protection) underneath normal playing clothing; - c not wear any additional protective equipment related to 'medical reasons' or similar as specified in the Rules of Hockey unless approved by the Tournament Director. - 6.10 No advertisement may appear on any item of clothing or equipment used by any player or team official except as permitted in Appendix 13. - 6.11 Manufacturer identification(s) on a particular item of clothing worn by players or team officials or equipment used by players whilst playing is permitted in accordance with Appendix 13. - 6.12 A player on the field of play must not use or be equipped with any device to receive communication.